Floyd Roberts

 Floyd Marion Roberts (February 12, 1900 – May 30, 1939) was an American racing driver.
 He won the 1938 Indianapolis 500 with a then-record speed of 117.2 mi/h.
 He led for 92 laps.
 The following year, 1939, driving the same car, Roberts was killed in a crash.
-He was the first defending champion of the race to have been killed in competition.
+He was the first defending winner of the race to have been killed in competition.

 Early life

 Roberts was born on February 12, 1900, in Jamestown, North Dakota.
 Father, Frederick Augustus Roberts and Mother, Ruby Lenore Roberts.
 Around 1920 Roberts moved to California.
 A story in the Van Nuys News reports that Floyd Roberts married Miss Edna Vincent after a surprise shower for the couple on 18 September 1925.

 Driving career

 Early career

 In 1924, prior to his marriage, Roberts was already becoming known in auto racing circles.
 He raced at the Ascot Speedway in California and participated in a series of races in Hawaii.